osmandapp/OsmAnd-misc/osm-live/Readme.md

 Where `$DIFF_FILE` is `*_diff.osm` file with OSM changesets that consist of `<action type="create">`, `<action type="modify">`, `<action type="delete">`

 ### COMPARE/OBF - Merge `*_diff.obf` and `*_diff_rel.obf`:

 ```
 $OSMAND_MAP_CREATOR_PATH/utilities.sh merge-obf-diff ${BASENAME}_diff_rel.obf ${BASENAME}_diff.obf ${BASENAME}_diff_merged.obf
 ```
 During merge we need to remember that the data from `*_diff.obf` has full integrity.

+!!![TO THINK]!!!: how do we know which data in _diff_rel.obf is incomplete???
+If we don't know we can't merge.

-But the data from `*_diff_rel.obf` are based on incompleted data (see point Utility _generate-relation-osm_).
+- But the data from `*_diff_rel.obf` are based on incomplete data (see point Utility _generate-relation-osm_).
 So we need to be very carefull with merge these two files and give preference to the data from `*_diff.obf` .